 – from the City of Minneapolis web site

-Windom Park Citizens in Action (WPCiA) is the city-designated community engagement and Neighborhood Revitalization Program organization for this geographic area of Minneapolis.
+Windom Park Citizens in Action (WPCiA), a 501(c)3 nonprofit organization, is the city-designated community engagement and Neighborhood Revitalization Program organization for this geographic area of Minneapolis.
 We welcome all participants at our meetings.
 Neighborhood members vote at our community meetings, held on the third Tuesday of the month.
 Our nine-member Board of Directors meets the fourth Tuesday of the month.

 We meet at accessible locations, along bus lines, and with access to free parking.
 Please contact us at least seven business days in advance of the neighborhood meeting to request other accommodations.